elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 # Introduction

-This is the official Node.js SDK OpenTelemetry distribution from Elastic.
+This is the official Node.js SDK OpenTelemetry Distribution from Elastic.
 It is a Node.js package that provides:
-- easy way to instrument your App with OpenTelemetry
+- easy way to instrument your application with OpenTelemetry
 - configuration defaults for best usage
 - utils on top the OTEL SDK for better customization